sebastien-marro/exercice5_HTML-CSS_LOGIN-FORM/README.md

-**LOGIN FORM : You can build your own project about a traditional Login Form**
+**LOGIN FORM : You can build your own login form about a traditional Login Form**

 -----------------------------------------------------------------------------------------------------------------------------------